Community

 Attention to well-being is critical to career satisfaction, and to helping our residents provide better care to their patients and work collaboratively in interdisciplinary teams.
 We accomplish this goal by nurturing personal wellness through self-care, and by building stronger relationships inside and outside of the hospital.

-Beyond the additional wellness days off to address the total hours of work performed by trainees, we are also committed to avoiding unreasonable work load during your time at the hospital.
-On our HUP consult service overnight, there are always 2 providers to distribute the consult volume and ensure there is adequate time to perform a thorough evaluation of each patient without overwhelming an individual provider.
-Similarly on weekends, we have at least 2 daytime providers on our HUP consult service, HUP neurovascular inpatient service, and Pennsylvania hospital service.
-Our HUP inpatient services have a weekend cap of 10 primary patients per provider.
+Beyond the additional wellness days off to address the total hours of work performed by trainees, we are also committed to avoiding unreasonable expectations for clinical workload.
+On our HUP consult service overnight, there are always 2 providers (a resident and an APP) to distribute the consult volume and ensure there is adequate time to perform a thorough evaluation of each patient without becoming overwhelming.
+Similarly, on weekends, we have at least 2 daytime providers on our HUP consult service, HUP neurovascular inpatient service, and HUP general neurology inpatient service.

 Each resident class participates in a confidential Advanced Doctoring curriculum, staffed by external facilitators who guide residents in reflecting on the challenges of their new role as physician and neurologist.
 Our PGY-2 residents meet as a class twice per month, the PGY-3 residents monthly, and the PGY-4 residents monthly.
 This fosters a strong sense of connection within the residency class.

-The University of Pennsylvania Neurology Department organizes multiple events for residents and faculty to interact in-person outside of work, including Phillies games, theater trips, barbecues, departmental intramural teams, an annual ski trip, and a faculty-versus-resident basketball game.
-We have also organized virtual events such as yoga, trivia, and watercolor painting.
+The University of Pennsylvania Neurology Department organizes multiple events for residents and faculty to interact in-person outside of work, including happy hours, Phillies games, theater trips, barbecues, departmental intramural teams, and an annual ski trip.
+Residents in all classes are divided into 5 small groups (Pods) who get together for residency supported monthly social events, such as dinner, movies, yoga, or trivia.

 Beyond these organized activities, residents participate in numerous self-organized activities, including enjoying happy hours or dinners at Philadelphia’s outstanding restaurants, brunches, concerts, and even axe throwing.